Lighting, Heating & Humidity Requirements

 Lighting

 Even though crested geckos are crepuscular/nocturnal, they do benefit from having some kind of light during the day.
-According to Dr. Frances Baines’ UV Tool, crested geckos (referenced in the paper as Rhacodactylus ciliatus) should receive 14 hours of light per day during the summer and 10 hours of light during winter, 6 months each.
+According to Dr. Frances Baines’ UV Tool, crested geckos (referenced in the paper as Rhacodactylus ciliatus) should receive 14 hours of light per day during the summer and 10 hours of light during winter, preferably with gradual transitions in-between.
 This helps regulate their circadian rhythms, seasonal cycling, and improves activity, appetite, and overall health.

 Don’t bother with black/blue/red light bulbs for night viewing or supplemental heat.
 Crested geckos’ eyes function perfectly in the dark, and providing light at night can actually mess with their day/night rhythm.
 Also, nightly drops in temperature are actually healthier than providing heat at night.
 My opinion?
 Save yourself a few bucks and don’t bother.